pszemraj/job-scraper/README.md

 ## Updates w.r.t.
 Original

 - In the "switzerland" folder is a link to an .ipynb file that also links to Colab.
 It merges the job_scraper.py code with Demo.ipynb from the original project, and makes relevant adjustments for [the Swiss version of Indeed](https://ch.indeed.com/?from=gnav-jobsearch--jasx), which is mostly just URL syntax.
+- Currently, the CH version only scrapes data from Indeed
-- a link to a Colab version is [here.](https://colab.research.google.com/drive/1kLxtsvL9uDZfRrzd9MC15libyMnc1Ear) Copy a version to your drive to try out.
+- A link to a Colab version is [here.](https://colab.research.google.com/drive/1kLxtsvL9uDZfRrzd9MC15libyMnc1Ear) Copy a version to your drive to try out.

 ### Added Features